I got this email over the weekend:

 No idea how one would go about porting it to compiled queries, there are way too many variations on the theme … also it would be slower, dapper is faster than compiled queries

-Ron_Warholic over 12 years ago
+Ron_Warholic about 13 years ago

 Ron_Warholic